last-ent/last-ent.github.io/posts/polling-in-fp.md

 }
 ```

 The code in `continuousPoll` is pretty straightforward.

-Three lines to poll, process & wait while a fourth to run it in a loop.
+Three lines to _poll_, _process_ & _wait_.
+A fourth to _run it in a loop_.

+It also looks quite similar to the third diagram shown at beginning.

+# Implementation: FS2 Streams
 Now let's implement it using `fs2`.

 ```scala